 The lucky children in this country get introduced to an assortment of food which helps them appreciate a good meal at an early age.
 Their young taste buds are exposed to a variety of flavors.
 This is perhaps why French cuisine evolved into what it is today—one of the world’s most well-loved fares.
 This is not weird at all, if you come to think of it.
 You can either follow their lead or hate them for being such gastronomic snobs.

 Picture this: a woman is about to step out of a café and a man she doesn’t even know helps her put on her coat and holds the door open for her.

-In the US, the girl will interpret this gesture as a sign of flirting 9 times out of ten or worse, the guy might even be called a sexist and will be in for a good dressing down.
-Back in France however, this is not considered as sexism but it is just typical French galantrie.
+In the US, the girl will interpret this gesture as a sign of flirting 9 times out of 10, or worse, the guy might even be called a sexist and will be in for a good dressing down.
+Back in France however, this is not considered as sexism but as just typical French galantrie.

 Americans and Americanized women should take heed that when in France, it will be considered rude to refuse such forms of courtesy from a French gentleman.
-This is yet again another French habit that some cultures can take a cue from.
+This is yet again another of those typical French things that some cultures can take a cue from.

 This is a custom that is still related somewhat to the previous entry.
 The French kiss each other on the cheek as a form of greeting.
 The double kiss greeting on both cheeks goes for two women, women and men, and even for two men, especially for the older generation.